bbepis/XUnity.AutoTranslator/README.md

 ```

 Another way to change the result of the asset load operation is to change the value of the `Name` and `Type` properties in the `Parameters` property.
 If you do this, you likely will not want to call the Complete method, as you will want the original method to still be called.

+An important additional way to subscribe to the prefix asset loading operations are through the method `RegisterAsyncAndSyncAssetLoadingHook( int priority, Action<IAssetLoadingContext> action )`.
+This method will handle both async and sync asset loading operations.
+The `IAssetLoadingContext` is an interface implemented by both the `AssetLoadingContext` and `AsyncAssetLoadingContext`.

+Do note, that if you want to use this method you must first call the method `EnableSyncOverAsyncAssetLoads()` to enable the hooks required for this to work.

 #### Asset Loaded Methods
 The method `RegisterAssetLoadedHook( HookBehaviour behaviour, Action<AssetLoadedContext> action )` hooks into the `AssetBundle` API in the UnityEngine.
 Any time an asset is loaded through this API a callback is sent to these hooks.